Recognizing LEMS

 Do you or does anyone in your family have a history of autoimmune disorders?

-In non-tumor LEMS, pre-existing autoimmune conditions are frequently observed.
-Examples include: hypo- and hyperthyroidism, celiac disease, type 1 diabetes, ulcerative colitis, Addison’s disease, and rheumatoid arthritis.
-Like many other autoimmune disorders, a genetic susceptibility may be present in non-tumor LEMS.4,9,11
+In LEMS not associated with cancer, pre-existing autoimmune conditions are frequently observed4.
+Examples include hypo- and hyperthyroidism, celiac disease, type 1 diabetes, ulcerative colitis, Addison’s disease, and rheumatoid arthritis.
+Like many other autoimmune disorders, a genetic susceptibility may be present in LEMS not associated with cancer.9,12

 Do you have a history of smoking and/or unexplained weight loss?

-In addition to advanced age, a history of smoking and unexplained weight loss are independent predictors of paraneoplastic LEMS.11
+In addition to advanced age, a history of smoking and unexplained weight loss are independent predictors of paraneoplastic LEMS.12

 Where did your muscle weakness begin, and how did it spread?